SarahKay99/Mantis/README.md

 # Mantis
 Data Annotation tool for computer vision datasets.
 Linked to the Ocean Protocol marketplace.
-The ultimate goal of Mantis is to give people a platform to grow and expand Computer Vision datasets.
+The ultimate goal of Mantis is to give people a platform to grow and expand datasets on Ocean Protocol.
 Written in React.js.